-- ii.
-As requested by Student Voice we have a Designated Person (known as the Anti-Bullying Co-ordinator) who is responsible for and will co-ordinate all matters relating to bullying, including incidents that occur off site, and that can affect a student's learning. - iii.
-The name of the Co-ordinator is publicised in Assemblies, Newsletters, Pupil Bulletins and Student Planners; students can contact the Co-ordinator through the following methods: - Email c.crouch@tsatrust.org.uk - Contacting the Co-ordinator directly in the Drama office or MHL every Tuesday or Thursday between 1.00 and 1.30pm - iv.
+- i.
+If you feel you are being bullied (or someone you know is being bullied), you must TELL SOMEONE - ii.
+As requested by Student Voice we have a Designated Person (known as the Anti-Bullying Co-ordinator) who is responsible for and will co-ordinate all matters relating to bullying, including incidents that occur off site, and that can affect a student's learning.

+- iii.
+The name of the Co-ordinator is publicised in Assemblies, Newsletters, Pupil Bulletins and Student Planners; students can contact the Co-ordinator through the following methods: - Email Claire.crouch@phsg.tsat.uk - Contacting the Co-ordinator directly in the Drama office or MHL every Tuesday or Thursday between 1.00 and 1.30pm - iv.
 The Co-ordinator will use discretion in order to give the individual raising the concern privacy and ensure issues raised are handled sensitively. - v.
 The Co-ordinator will undertake to investigate all incidents of bullying thoroughly and report back to the person raising the concern, and if necessary, refer the matter to another agency. - vi.
-In the absence of the Anti-Bullying Co-ordinator, the school's Child Protection Officer or Head of Key Stage will fulfil the role. - vii.
+In the absence of the Anti-Bullying Co-ordinator, the school's Child Protection Officer or Head of Year will fulfil the role. - vii.
 Details of how to contact the Co-ordinator will be made available to all students. - viii.
 An attempt will be made to help the bully(ies) change their behaviour. - ix.
 The bully(ies) will be encouraged to apologise but the Co-ordinator, in consultation with The Headteacher and senior staff, will decide what other consequences will follow in any given situation.
 In serious cases the Headteacher will consider isolation, suspension or even exclusion for the bully(ies).